ParedesGab/PP5-heritage-housing-issues/README.md

 + Explore unsupervised machine learning techniques, such as clustering, to identify natural groupings among the house records from Ames, Iowa, based on their characteristics.

-+ Pearson and Spearman correlation highlighted YearBuilt's strong relationship with SalePrice.
++ Pearson and Spearman correlation highlighted YearBuilt's moderate to strong correlation with SalePrice.
 However, YearBuilt was eliminated during the SmartCorrelatedSelection phase of the regression pipeline, with YearRemod ultimately being selected as a top feature by SelectFromModel.
 Therefore, I am interested in refitting the pipeline while explicitly retaining YearBuilt to further assess its contribution.

 + Customize visualizations of top correlated variables against SalePrice for enhanced clarity.
 For instance, YearBuilt's relationship with SalePrice could be better represented using a linear plot instead of a scatter plot.